DATA COLLECTION

 Can outcome measures provided by LACDMH be sent to our agency either electronically or by mail?

 The only outcome measure DMH may send electronically is the PTSD-RI for DSM-5.
-All other outcome measures may be distributed either by mail to agencies or by in person pick-up at DMH Headquarters.
+All other outcome measures may be distributed either by mail or in-person pickup at DMH Headquarters.

 How do I get non-English versions of outcome measures?